 - the foreigner is required to leave the country on account that he/she entered the territory unlawfully;

-- a deportation order has been issued pursuant to Section 58a [against persons who have been expelled or who have been found to pose a risk to national security] but is not immediately enforceable”.
+- a removal order has been issued pursuant to Section 58a [against persons who have been expelled or who have been found to pose a risk to national security] but is not immediately enforceable”.

 Risk of absconding